Yelp/detect-secrets/CONTRIBUTING.md

 installed in your environment, Python may resolve module imports from the installed `detect-secrets` package instead of from within the repo where you're developing.
-To avoid this, ensure `PYTHONPATH` is set in your developer environment and includes the path to the whitewater-detect-secrets repo.
+To avoid this, ensure `PYTHONPATH` is set in your developer environment and includes the path to the detect-secrets repo.

 ## Debugging with VSCode